MaBu19/paper-srt-wrsmax/README.md

 Authors: Mareike Buhl, Eugen Kludt, Lena Schell-Majoor, Paul Avan, Marta Campi

-Submitted to International Journal of Audiology (10.01.2025)
+Submitted to International Journal of Audiology (12.01.2025)
-Preprint:

 The following Matlab scripts contain the code used in the paper.
 The scripts r2_s1_preprocessing, r2_s2_sii_calc_opt, r2_s3_sii_combine, and r2_s4_srt_assumptions_v3 were conducted via remote analysis on servers of Hanover Medical School.
 The remaining scripts were conducted locally, based on the results of the remote analysis.
 Results are contained for scripts s4 and s5, which are used for the local analysis in s5 and plots in s6.